Azure/Edge-infrastructure-quickstart-template/README.md

 * A PR containing a pre-defined CI/CD pipeline with the 3 stages: Dev, QA, Prod
 * Provisioning action will happen in your side (*merge the PR to `main`*)

-## Scenario 2: Convert your PoC site settings into IaC code, then scale
+## Scenario 2: Export a custom template from sample infrastructure settings, then scale

 **Overview**: If you already have a PoC Site modeled within a resource group.
 This scenario will codify the existing resources and translate them into Terraform modules, then using automations to replicate the custom templates for multiple sites.

 **Steps**:
  > [!IMPORTANT]
  > Resources under the resource group must belong to one single site.
 Code generation **doesn't** support resource groups containing multiple HCI clusters for now.
-* Convert the PoC site into IaC code:
+* Export the PoC site into IaC code:

     1. Create a branch from `main` branch by running `git checkout -b <yourFeatureBranch>`
     2. Add a new file `.azure/export.json`.
 Do not use `base` as the name of the module.
 It may carry the original contents in your exported module.